hth313/OS4/doc/secondary.rst

    secondary FAT header structure.

 #.
 The secondary FAT headers are small records that must be located
    in the primary bank.
-This is a linked list of records.
-Each record has a packed pointer to the next record, the number of secondary functions it owns, the XROM prefix function number, a packed pointer to the actual secondary FAT table and a bank switch routine.
+This forms a linked list of records.
+Each record has a packed pointer to the next record and some additional information described below.

 #.
 The actual secondary FAT is pointed to from the secondary FAT
    header.
 This FAT is defined in the same way as the ordinary XROM FAT.
 It can be located in any bank, but all functions in it must be (or at least start) in the same bank.
-This bank is enabled by the bank switch routine in its secondary FAT header.
+This bank is enabled by the bank switch routine in the secondary FAT header that points to it.

-The bank switch routine should either be ``RTN`` for a primary bank, or one of the ``ENROM`` instructions followed by a ``RTN`` and that ``RTN`` instruction must be located at the following address in the bank it enables.
+The bank switch routine should either be ``RTN`` for a primary bank, or one of the ``ENROM`` instructions followed by a ``RTN``.
+That ``RTN`` instruction must be located at the following address in the bank it enables.
 No registers should be affected by this code snippet.